Board of Directors

 In the provision of effective governance for ABC Benefits Corporation, the Board of Directors plays an important role in overseeing the affairs of the Corporation.
 Among its primary responsibilities are the following functions:

 - Establish bylaws in compliance with the ABC Benefits Corporation Act and Regulation.

 - Ensure there is an effective strategic planning process in place for the Corporation and set strategic direction for the Corporation.

 - Establish and maintain policies and procedures including ensuring prudent investment standards; maintaining board independence of management; and addressing the identification, disclosure and resolution of matters involving conflict of interest of members of the Board, senior officers and employees of the Corporation.

-- Establish board committees to assist in carrying out its responsibilities, specifically an Audit and Conduct Review Committee and Governance and Compensation Committee; and establish Terms of Reference for these committees as well as the Board and Chair.
+- Establish board committees to assist in carrying out its responsibilities, specifically an Audit & Risk Committee and Governance, Compensation & Conduct Review Committee; and establish Terms of Reference for these committees as well as the Board and Chair.